Purpose of this document

-Patient records are stored on paper files, locked in filing cabinet, in clinic which is always locked out of hours.
+Patient records are stored on paper files, locked in a filing cabinet, in the clinic which is always locked out of hours.
 Your records are also stored electronically, using specialist software for managing our patient base and diary management.
 This software is unique to our clinic and none of the data is shared online or can be accessed online.
 The information on the clinic computer does not hold any medical information.

-Access to data is password protected, with passwords being changed regularly.
+Access to data is password-protected, with passwords being changed regularly.